An Extractive-and-Abstractive Framework for Source Code Summarization: Conclusion

 \section{Conclusion}

 In this paper, we propose an extractive-and-abstractive framework named {\toolname} for source code summarization. {\toolname} consists of two modules, extractor and abstracter.
 The extractor has the ability to extract important statements from the code snippet.
-The important statements contain important factual details that should be included in final generated summary.
+The important statements contain important factual details that should be included in the final generated summary.
 The abstracter takes in the important statements extracted by the extractor and the entire code snippet and is able to generate human-written-like summary in natural language.
 We conduct comprehensive experiments on three databases to evaluate the performance of {\toolname}.
 And the experimental results demonstrate that our {\toolname} is an effective code summarization technique and significantly outperforms the state-of-the-art.
+Extensive human evaluations demonstrate that the summaries generated by {\toolname} have higher naturalness and informativeness and are more relevant to given code snippets.

+As mentioned earlier, the extractive-and-abstractive framework we proposed is highly scalable that does not depend on a specific deep learning network/model.
+Based on the experimental results of \textbf{RQ2} shown in Section~\ref{subsubsec:results_of_combine_with_diff_models}, we can speculate that replacing the pre-trained model in the framework with more advanced large language models (LLMs), such as ChatGPT~\cite{2022-ChatGPT} (if available), has the opportunity to further improve code summarization performance.
+We plan to combine {\toolname} with more advanced LLMs, to exert more powerful performance in the future.